|

 please?"
 Sister Mary Agnes said.

-Johnny snapped awake.
-The last he remembered the class had been
+he remembered the class had been

 listening to Sister nattering on and on and on about the Spanish American